 Speed: The new Turbo Dream felt a little more chattery than the older K2 Turbo Dream which was kind of surprising.
 We thought the new Tweaked Tech would be better but maybe something else changed to make it more chattery.
 We aren’t sure why but it felt more chattery and floppy in the tip/tail than before when picking up some speed.
 We use to feel this had great speed and the day we were on it felt average.
 We might have had a board with some issues or an incorrect core so I’ll give it a good rating for the benefit of the doubt.

 Uneven Terrain: Not bad at slower speeds and negotiating some smaller bumps I came across.

 Edge Hold: Same old middle ground edge hold.
 It doesn’t disappoint but it doesn’t excel in the harder patches we came across.
 It felt like it was barely holding on to the borderline snowment.
-Some boards would of slid and some would of carved into it.
+Some boards would have slid and some would have carved into it.
 So it’s good for a little worse than good conditions.

 Flex: Same easy flex that felt a little softer than the previous Turbo Dream models we tried.

 Switch: Pretty easy either direction although Jimbo has issues with it.
 I think it was because the board was set back and the stance wasn’t totally ducked out.

 Jibbing: The K2 Turbo Dream wouldn’t be bad in the jib park but this is a guess because we didn’t go there.
 I’d rather be on a WWW but I bet this could hit some mid-level boxes and rails without too much issue.